Dissipative Measure Valued Solutions to the Stochastic Compressible Navier-Stokes Equations and Inviscid-Incompressible Limit: Preliminaries and Main Results

 \item each triplet $(\varrho,\vu,\mathfrak{t}_R)$, $R\in\mn$, is a local strong path-wise solution in the sense of Definition \ref{def strong pathwise solution for nse}. \end{enumerate} \end{Definition}

 The notion of a maximal path-wise solution has already appeared in the literature in the context of various SPDE or SDE models, see for instance \cite{BMS,Elw, jac,MikRoz}.
-Finally, we can state the main result from \cite[Theorem 5.0.3]{BrFeHobook} or see \cite[Theorem 2.7]{BrFeHo2016}.
+We state here the main result from \cite[Theorem 5.0.3]{BrFeHobook} or see \cite[Theorem 2.7]{BrFeHo2016}.

 \begin{Theorem} Let $s\in\mn$ satisfy $s>\frac{N}{2}+3$.
-Let the coefficients $\mathbf{G}_k$ satisfy hypotheses \eqref{noise condition 1}, \eqref{noise condition 2} with $C^s$-regularity and let $(\varrho_0,\bfu_0)$ be an $\mathfrak{F}_0$-measurable, $W^{s,2}(\mt)\times W^{s,2}(\mt;\R^N)$-valued random variable such that $\varrho_0>0$ $\p$-a.s.
-Then there exists a unique maximal strong path-wise solution $(\varrho,\vu,(\mathfrak{t}_R)_{R\in\mn},\mathfrak{t})$ to problem \eqref{stochastic ns density equation}--\eqref{stochastic nse initial data} in the sense of Definition \ref{def maximal strong pathwise solution for nse} with the initial condition $(\varrho_0,\vu_0)$. \end{Theorem}
+Let the coefficients $\mathbf{G}_k$ satisfy hypotheses \eqref{noise condition 1}, \eqref{noise condition 2} with $C^s$-regularity and let $(\varrho_0,\bfu_0)$ be an $\mathfrak{F}_0$-measurable, $W^{s,2}(\mt)\times W^{s,2}(\mt;\R^N)$-valued random variable such that $\varrho_0>0$ $\p${\normalfont-a.s}.
+Then there exists a unique maximal strong path-wise solution $(\varrho,\vu,(\mathfrak{t}_R)_{R\in\mn},\mathfrak{t})$ to problem \eqref{stochastic ns density equation}--\eqref{stochastic nse initial data} in the sense of Definition {\normalfont\ref{def maximal strong pathwise solution for nse}} with the initial condition $(\varrho_0,\vu_0)$. \end{Theorem}